 How paracetamol works:

-It is very widely used over the counter medication.
-Paracetamol is often sold in combination with other drugs such as in many cold medications.
+It is a very widely used over the counter medication.
+It is also combined with other active ingredients in medicines that treat allergy, cough, colds, flu, and sleeplessness.
 In combination with opioid pain medication, paracetamol is also used for more severe pain such as cancer pain and post-surgery pain.
 It is typically used either by mouth or rectally but is also available intravenously.
 Effects last for 2-4 hours.

 Paracetamol is a non-steroidal anti-inflammatory (NSAIDs) drug, falling into the category of anti-pyretic with no anti-inflammatory or analgesic activity.
 NSAIDs in general act by inhibiting the enzyme Cyclooxygenase (types 1, 2 and 3) which produce the pain producing substances.